natgo/wt-wiki-scraper/wikitext-transpiled/ground/Turan%20I.md

 * Angling the hull makes some spots no longer angled, making them into weakspots
 * Armour is average and can be defeated by tanks with good penetration
 * Somewhat low power-to-weight ratio of around 14 makes climbing hills a struggle
-* 40 mm cannon performs poorly in ranged combat, as its penetration drops drastically
+* 40 mm cannon performs poorly in combat, as its penetration is insufficient to penetrate most vehicles below its BR, such as the M3 or M22
 * Lacklustre turret traverse speed

 == History ==